In the Kitch is reader-supported. External links may earn us a commission at no additional cost to you.

 Pump Up the Jam!

 Now, let’s talk about jam.
-Jam is actual crushed fruit, cooked together with a large amount f sugar, and reduced to an organic texture that is spreadable.
+Jam is actual crushed fruit, cooked together with a large amount of sugar, and reduced to an organic texture that is spreadable.
 Contrary to jelly, jam does not have to have a gelatin-like consistency because it will contain crushed pieces of fruit, seeds, and even bits of peel.

-Like jellies, jams were used by generations, prior to the era of refrigeration, in an aim to preserve fruits.
-It can be used as a spread, but also as a filling for cakes and pies.
+- Like jellies, jams were used by generations, prior to the era of refrigeration, in an aim to preserve fruits.

 What Goes in Jam?